happypeter/gitbeijing/unix-terminal/part1.md

 of Linux went with, even though it didn't really make sense at that time, it certainly doesn't make sense as a given name 40 years later, but that's what we are stock with, when people talk about ttys, they are talking about terminals.

+# QUIZ

+Q: What are terminal, console, tty?
+Are they the same thing?